Essential Travel Tips for Your First Time in Niue

 Niue may be only one small island but it is an understatement to say that it packs a lot!
 With dozens of sea tracks hidden on its shoreline, you will go on daily adventures uncovering so many treasures from freshwater chasms to incredible snorkelling spots!
-That’s right, Niue is as vibrant on land than it is in the water, with fruit bats and colourful uga crabs populating its forest and whales, turtles and colourful reef fish populating its reefs.
+That’s right, Niue is as vibrant on land as it is in the water, with fruit bats and colourful uga crabs populating its forest and whales, turtles and colourful reef fish populating its reefs and beyond.

 Now that you are sold on Niue, let us guide you through planning the perfect trip there.
-We have put together this whopping list of 30 tips for travelling in Niue so that you get an idea of what you’re in for and get a bit of a frame on how to plan your trip.
-After all, that is what NiuePocketGuide.com is about: helping you make the most of your time on incredible island of Niue.
+We have put together this whopping list of 31 tips for travelling in Niue so that you get an idea of what you’re in for and get a bit of a frame on how to plan your trip.
+After all, that is what NiuePocketGuide.com is about; helping you make the most of your time on the incredible island of Niue.

 2. Almost All Activities Run on Tide Time

-With the above in mind, it is to no surprise that most sea tracks are best explored at selected tide times.
+With the above in mind, it is no surprise that most sea tracks are best explored at selected tide times.
 Reef walks and swimming holes are extremely tide-dependent, while some tours depend on the tide to launch their boats.
-The silver lining is that it makes planning your days really easy, just look at what the tide will do and plan one low tide and one high tide activity and you are all sorted!
-The Niue Tourism Information Centre and selected accommodations publish the tide times for the whole week, so grab a chart to plan your week.
+The silver lining is that it makes planning your days really easy, just look at what the tide will do and plan one low tide (almost all swimming spots) and one high tide activity (walks to land attractions) and you are all sorted!
+The Visitor Information Centre and selected accommodations publish the tide times for the whole week, so grab a chart to plan your week.

 For more information on planning activities with the tide, see What You Need to Know About the Tide Times in Niue.

 Power Tip: If you are visiting Niue with the main intention to swim and snorkel, then time your visit when low tide is at a favourable time.
 For instance, you probably would rather snorkel at low tide around midday rather than at 6 am!